-Glazer Human Rights Program in Buenos Aires, Argentina
+Glazer Human Rights Program

 Home to the largest Jewish population in Latin America, Buenos Aires is an exceptional location to host an undergraduate summer program focused on human rights and dispersed communities.
-Students will stay with local Jewish families while they are enrolled in the program to gain a first-hand experience of life in a diaspora community.
-Students will gain additional cultural and social experiences, as we visit key sites in Buenos Aires and the surrounding area.
+Students stay with local Jewish families while they are enrolled in the program to gain a firsthand experience of life in a diaspora community.
+Students gain additional cultural and social experiences, as we visit key sites in Buenos Aires and the surrounding area.
 This program will integrate perfectly with the mission of Pepperdine's International Programs in cultivating increased awareness, understanding, and respect for other cultures.